How different are self and nonself?: Appendix A: Human and pathogen sequences

 We compared proteome statistics from model organisms across different branches of jawed vertebrates: human and mouse as two examples of mammals, chicken as an example of a bird, and zebrafish as an example of a jawed fish.
 We also compared them against a set of pathogen proteomes: a collection of human viruses (individual viral proteomes are too small for reliable statistical analyses), several pathogenic bacterial species ({\em Mycobacterium tuberculosis, Listeria monocytogenes, and Streptococcus pyogenes}), as well as a parasite ({\em Plasmodium falciparum}).
-These examples were chosen because of their representation in the database of immune responses (Appendix \ref{App:IEDB}).
-For each species we downloaded its reference proteome from Uniprot \cite{UniprotConsortium2021} using the proteome identifiers shown in Table \ref{datalist}.
+These examples were chosen because of their representation in the database of immune responses (See section \ref{App:iedb}).

+For each species we downloaded its reference proteome from Uniprot \cite{UniprotConsortium2021} using the proteome identifiers shown in \textbf{Table \ref{datalist}}.
 The table also displays shortened names used in main text figure legends.

-For the pan-viral proteome we downloaded all viral sequences annotated with human as a host species (taxon id: 9606) from Uniref90, a protein database clustered at 90\% sequence identity.

-For each proteome we then generated a list of all possible 9--mers by iterating over all possible starting positions within each protein from the proteome.
+For the pan-viral proteome we downloaded all viral sequences annotated with human as a host species (taxon id: 9606) from Uniref90, a protein database clustered at 90.
+For each proteome we then generated a list of all possible 9-mers by iterating over all possible starting positions within each protein from the proteome.
 We note that the total number of peptides is roughy equal to the total length of the proteome (except for forbidden start positions at the edges of the protein).